docsforadobe/after-effects-scripting-guide/docs/items/item.rst

 **Description**

 A user-readable name for the item type; for example, "Folder", "Footage", or "Composition".
+These names are application locale-dependent, meaning that they are different depending on the application's interface language.

 **Type**